AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 gdf['ISO_A2'][21]='NO'
 ```

-These can now merged together.
+Now these can be merged together.

 ```python